moonjaeyoung/Today-I-Learned/README.md

 ### Repository for organizing what I learned today, except for projects.

-Click on the name to go to the corresponding source code file.
-Click on the picture to go to the link of the Learning materials.
+Click on the name to go to the corresponding source code file, Click on the picture to go to the link of the Learning materials.

 ![image](https://user-images.githubusercontent.com/38183241/43684044-8d47a9a8-98d3-11e8-95e4-dd5dba46a959.png)